Control Consistency Losses for Diffusion Bridges: Background

+The expectation in \eqref{eq:u_star definition} is over the uncontrolled dynamics $\sP$ (that is, using trajectories $X_t$ sampled from \eqref{eq:ref SDE intro}), which is not well-suited for learning the control for rare events.
+Using the derivative process $J_{t|s}$ (and assuming for now that $F$ is differentiable) we can perform the following calculations to turn this expectation over $\sP$ into an expectation over $\sQ$,

+In the final line, we use a conditional version of the change of measure in \eqref{eq:dQ_dP_F}; see \Cref{lemma:conditional_expectations}.
+Interchanging the derivative and the expectation in \eqref{eq:sketch in intro} is intuitive and well-known in stochastic analysis, and is often referred to as the `reparameterisation trick' in the machine learning literature \citep{Kingma14_VAE}.
+It can be made rigorous using the theory of stochastic flows \citep{Kunita84_stochasticflows, Elworthy99_geometrystochasticflows}, by considering the endpoint $X_T$ as a deterministic function of $X_s$ for a fixed Brownian trajectory $(B_t)_{t \in [0,T]}$; details are given in \Cref{app:proofs_intro}.
+We emphasise here that the Jacobian term $J_{T|t}$ is for the \textit{base} dynamics $\sP$, while the expectation is now over the \textit{target} dynamics $\sQ$.

+Unfortunately, for diffusion bridges we cannot make use of the representation in \eqref{eq:Q J score} directly, as this expression is not well defined for the singular reweighting $F=\delta_{x_T}$.
+To avoid this singular behaviour at the terminal time $T$, we can `invert' the property at an earlier time $t<T$, using the tower property and the semigroup property of $J_{t|s}$,

+This results in the following \textit{self-consistency} property of the optimal control $u^*$. \begin{restatable}[\textbf{Self-consistency property (I)}]{theorem}{selfconsistency} For $0<s<t<T$, the optimal control $u^*$ satisfies

-\end{restatable} This property characterises how the control at an earlier time $s$ should relate to its value at later times $t$ along the solution trajectories (see \Cref{fig:consistency_diagram}), and it will form the basis for our approach.
+\end{restatable} Intuitively, this property characterises how the control at an earlier time $s$ should relate to its value at later times $t$ along the solution trajectories (see \Cref{fig:consistency_diagram}).
+While \eqref{eq:Q J score} held only for differentiable $F$, this self-consistency property holds in more general cases, including for the singular choice $F=\delta_{x_T}$ corresponding to the diffusion bridge; we show this rigorously in \Cref{app:proofs_intro}.

+\paragraph{A Family of Self-Consistency Properties} The property \eqref{eq:self consistent} is in fact an instance of a wider class of self-consistency properties, which we will detail further in \Cref{sec:improvements} and \Cref{app:generalised self consistency}.
+It is these self-consistency properties that will form the basis for our approach.
+In particular, under settings with more unstable base dynamics, the Jacobian terms $J_{t|s}$ used in \eqref{eq:self consistent} can become large; we will later consider a second self-consistency property variant \eqref{eq:self consistent v2} which provides more stable behaviour in such scenarios.

+\paragraph{Combining Self-Consistency with Terminal Conditions} Theorem \ref{th:self_consistency} establishes that self-consistency is a \textit{necessary} property of the optimal control $u^*$, but it falls short of sufficiency; indeed, from the derivation we can see it holds for any choice of $F$.
+For sufficiency, we must combine self-consistency with an additional \textit{terminal condition} that incorporates information of the solution's behaviour at the terminal time $T$.
+In the next section, we will show how this combined \textit{self-consistency framework} can be used to design methods for learning diffusion bridge dynamics.